Is a GMC extended warranty the best way to protect your vehicle after your factory warranty expires?

 GMC Extended Limited Warranty

-GMC offers consumers the option of extending their “bumper-to-bumper” factory warranty during the new car purchase process through an Extended Limited Warranty.
+GMC offers drivers the option of extending their “bumper-to-bumper” factory warranty during the new car purchase process through an Extended Limited Warranty.

 - Pushes coverage to 5 years/60,000 miles